jessepav/libgdx-wiki-old/Getting-Help.md

  - Please list the browser and browser version
 Listing this information can greatly reduce the workload on us and can greatly increase the chances your issue will be resolved or an available fix or workaround implemented.

-## <a id="Topic_Title"></a>Topic Title ##
+## <a id="Topic_Title"></a>Title ##

-Write a clear and short topic title.
-Titles that do not describe the topic (such as "please help") or contain all caps, exclamation marks, etc make it much less likely that your post will be read.
+Write a clear and short title.
+Titles that do not describe the issue (such as "please help") or contain all caps, exclamation marks, etc. make it much less likely that your post will be read.

 ## <a id="Context"></a>Context ##